ReDI-School/intro-java/lesson5/index.md

 In this lesson, we will focus on the `for` and the `while` loop.
 Most of these loop types are interchangeable.
 This means it does not really matter if you use a for or a while loop to solve your problem.
-If you want you it is even possible to convert a for loop into a while loop and the other way around.
+If you want, it is even possible to convert a for loop into a while loop and the other way around.
 But in some cases and specially for better readability it is more applicable to use a for over a while loop and the other way around.

-Let's have a look at for loops first:
+Let's have a look at while loops first:

 ## while loops